Mona Lisa replicas and reinterpretations

-Leonardo da Vinci's Mona Lisa is one of the most recognizable and famous works of art in the world, and also one of the most replicated and reinterpreted.
-Mona Lisa replicas were already being painted during Leonardo's lifetime by his own students and contemporaries.
+Leonardo da Vinci's Mona Lisa is one of the most recognizable and famous works of art in the world, and one of the most replicated and reinterpreted.
+Mona Lisa studio versions, copies or replicas were already being painted during Leonardo's lifetime by his own students and contemporaries.
 Some are claimed to be the work of Leonardo himself, and remain disputed by scholars.
 Prominent 20th-century artists such as Marcel Duchamp and Salvador Dalí have also produced derivative works, manipulating Mona Lisa's image to suit their own aesthetic.
 Replicating Renaissance masterpieces continues to be a way for aspiring artists to perfect their painting techniques and prove their skills.